 Warming up sender reputation

-If you managed to collect a huge list of subscribers, we highly recommend you to warm-up your sender reputation.
+If you managed to collect a huge list of subscribers, we highly recommend that you warm-up your sender reputation.
 The key here is to keep sending your content to engaged subscribers only.
-Start from the newest ones you gained and remember, if a subscriber is with you for many years, it does not mean that he / she is still engaged to your content.
-It is possible, that such customers do not even open your newsletters anymore.
-Send content to the recently opted-in subscribers - they are far more interested in your content!
+Start from the newest ones you gained and remember, if a subscriber is with you for many years, it does not mean that he/she is still engaged with your content.
+It is possible that such customers do not even open your newsletters anymore.
+Send content to your recently opted-in subscribers - they are far more interested in your content!

 We noticed that subscribers that do not engage with your campaigns are the common cause of complaints, spam traps, and hard bounces.
 Too much of this means that your email may find itself in a lower position in an inbox, or an immediate banishment to the spam folder.